1carew1/simple-route-mongo/README.md

 ## Overview
 Simple Route is a Web Application written using the React JavaScript Library, the original project of which can be found here : https://github.com/1carew1/simple-route.

-The core idea of the application is to create a Mongo + Express backend using Node JS in order to convey good design practice for APIs.
+The core idea of the application is to create a Mongo + Express backend using Node JS in order to convey best design practices for REST APIs.
 This API was then integrated with the previously mentioned React App to give the App a backend database.